cc-visionary/Inventory-App/README.md

 1. Open a new instance of command line
 2. Enter the command `npm i`.
 3. Enter the command `npm run start`.
+5. You can now access the front-end (to see the website) through `http://localhost:3000/`

 ## Default Credentials